Facebook Pixel PageView Image

 Board Vice Chair

-After practicing for 22 years as a health care lawyer for state regulatory agencies in Massachusetts and New York, Ms. Hyman founded Medical Mediation Group, LLC in NYC to resolve health care disputes.
-In addition to serving as a health care mediator, she conducts research to gather data about mediation’s efficacy in health care and training health care professionals and about attorneys in mediation skills.
-She has also worked as an Associate and Adjunct Researcher at Columbia Law School and is a Special Master mediating appeals pending before the New York Supreme Court Appellate Division, First Department.
+After practicing for 22 years as a healthcare lawyer for state regulatory agencies in Massachusetts and New York, Chris Stern Hyman founded Medical Mediation Group, LLC in NYC, to resolve healthcare disputes.
+In addition to serving as a healthcare mediator, she conducted research to gather data on the efficacy of mediation in healthcare.
+Hyman also trained health care professionals and attorneys in mediation skills and was an Associate and Adjunct Researcher at Columbia Law School, as well as a Special Master mediating appeals pending before the New York Supreme Court Appellate Division, First Department.

-Ms. Hyman’s community involvement includes serving on the boards of Citizens’ Committee for Children in New York, Women in Need, and The Writing Revolution.
-She earned her JD from Brooklyn Law School and her BA from the University of Chicago.
+Hyman’s community involvement includes serving on the boards of the Citizens’ Committee for Children in New York, Women in Need, and The Writing Revolution.
+She earned her Juris Doctor from Brooklyn Law School and her Bachelor of Arts from the University of Chicago.

 CARA BERKOWITZ, JD